Ray Bradbury: Adaptations to other media

 Oskar Werner and Julie Christie starred in Fahrenheit 451 (1966), an adaptation of Bradbury's novel directed by François Truffaut.

 In 1966, Bradbury helped Lynn Garrison create AVIAN, a specialist aviation magazine.
-For the first issue, Bradbury wrote a poem, "Planes That Land on Grass".
+For the first issue, Bradbury wrote a poem "Planes That Land on Grass".

 In 1969, The Illustrated Man was brought to the big screen, starring Rod Steiger, Claire Bloom, and Robert Drivas.
 Containing the prologue and three short stories from the book, the film received mediocre reviews.
 The same year, Bradbury approached composer Jerry Goldsmith, who had worked with Bradbury in dramatic radio of the 1950s and later scored the film version, to compose a cantata Christus Apollo based on Bradbury's text.
 The work premiered in late 1969, with the California Chamber Symphony performing with narrator Charlton Heston at UCLA.

+Something Wicked This Way Comes was adapted for a low-budget 1972 British film, produced by the Forest Hill Film Unit & Drama Troupe and directed by Colin Finbow.